pontem-network/aptos-core/developer-docs-site/docs/nodes/node-health-checker/index.md

 ## Running NHC: Docker

 :::tip
-While the Aptos team hosts our own instances of this service, we encourage node operators to run their own instances.
+While the Pont team hosts our own instances of this service, we encourage node operators to run their own instances.
 You may choose to either run a publicly available NHC or run it as a sidecar, where it only works against your own node.
 :::

 When you are ready with baseline configuration YAML and the required files, you can run the NHC server with a command like this, for example, with Docker:

 ```
-docker run -v /etc/nhc:/etc/nhc -p 20121:20121 -t aptoslabs/node-checker:nightly /usr/local/bin/aptos-node-checker server run --baseline-node-config-paths /etc/nhc/ait3_fullnode.yaml /etc/nhc/devnet_fullnode.yaml
+docker run -v /etc/nhc:/etc/nhc -p 20121:20121 -t pontlabs/node-checker:nightly /usr/local/bin/pont-node-checker server run --baseline-node-config-paths /etc/nhc/ait3_fullnode.yaml /etc/nhc/devnet_fullnode.yaml
 ```

 :::tip